- Introduction

 Connect through SSH: Enable this option to connect to Hevo using an SSH tunnel, instead of directly connecting your MySQL database host to Hevo.
 This provides an additional level of security to your database by not exposing your MySQL setup to the public.
 Read Connecting Through SSH.

-If this option is disabled, you must whitelist Hevo’s IP addresses.
-Refer to the content for your MySQL variant for steps to do this.
+If this option is disabled, you must whitelist Hevo’s IP addresses to allow Hevo to connect to your MySQL host.

 -

 Use SSL: Enable this option to use an SSL-encrypted connection.
-Specify the following:
+To enable this, specify the following:

 -